 In our opinion, Flutter has many more advantages for business and development teams than risks.
-It’s a great chance to build beautiful, high-performance and outstanding mobile apps which fit your custom needs and requirements.
+It’s a great chance to build beautiful, high-performance, and outstanding mobile apps that fit your custom needs and requirements.
 It’s worth considering Flutter, especially if you want an app both for iOS and Android.

 What’s more, it can save you time & money.